joemasilotti/masilotti.com/src/_pages/turbo-native-workshop.md

   <small class="block mt-4">By signing up you’ll also be subscribed to my <%= link_to "weekly newslettter", "_pages/newsletter.erb", class: "underline" %>.</small>
 </div>

-> "Just wrapped at @joemasilotti first Turbo Native workshop. **Money well spent.** His workshop was huge in helping me wrap some concepts together." - [Mike Monroe](https://twitter.com/mikepmunroe/status/1603513381599715336)
+> "Just wrapped at Joe's first Turbo Native workshop. **Money well spent.** His workshop was huge in helping me wrap some concepts together." - [Mike Monroe](https://twitter.com/mikepmunroe/status/1603513381599715336)

 Native apps are hard.
 They’re expensive to build and even more expensive to maintain.
 But with Turbo Native, that’s no longer true.